corrode/corrode.github.io/content/blog/dyn-compatibility/index.md

 That's quite a lot of rules, but they all boil down to the same core issue:
 **the compiler needs to know sizes and types at compile time, but with trait objects, that information is erased at runtime.**

+If you ever need the gory details -- the exact, normative list of what makes a trait dyn compatible -- the [dyn compatibility section of the Rust Reference](https://doc.rust-lang.org/reference/items/traits.html#dyn-compatibility) is the source of truth.
+The rules above are the gist; the spec is the fine print.

+{% info(title="A Modern Gotcha: `async fn` in Traits", icon="crab") %}

+Since [Rust 1.75](https://blog.rust-lang.org/2023/12/28/Rust-1.75.0/), you can write `async fn` directly in a trait.
+But there's a catch: a trait with an `async fn` is **not dyn compatible**.

+The reason fits right into what we've seen.
+An `async fn` desugars to a regular method that returns `impl Future<...>` -- a hidden, return-position `impl Trait`.
+Opaque return types aren't dispatchable, so the trait can't be used behind `dyn`.

+If you need dynamic dispatch with async methods today, you have a few options:

+- Box the future yourself and return `Pin<Box<dyn Future<Output = ...>>>`.
+- Use the [`async-trait`](https://crates.io/crates/async-trait) crate, which does that boxing for you.
+- Use the [`dynosaur`](https://crates.io/crates/dynosaur) crate, which generates a dyn-compatible wrapper for traits with `async fn`.

+{% end %}

 ## Summary